Weburz/burzpage/docs/src/content/docs/reference/specifications.md

 ### Purpose

-BurzPress is a lightweight and fast Content Management System (CMS) for blogging at any scale.
+BurzContent is a lightweight and fast Content Management System (CMS) for blogging at any scale.
 The tool is intended to be used by anyone involved in blogging either as an individual or with a team of writers/editors.
 The CMS should prioritise speed and efficiency over any other proposed functionalities.

-**NOTE**: BurzPress is intended to **ONLY** serve the purpose of a CMS and not the actual blogging website, that will have to be developed by the user (or their team) according to the requirements.
+**NOTE**: BurzContent is intended to **ONLY** serve the purpose of a CMS and not the actual blogging website, that will have to be developed by the user (or their team) according to the requirements.
 The CMS will expose API endpoints which the developers can hook into for setting up a blog.

 ### Scope

-BurzPress takes much of its inspiration from similar tools like [Contentful](https://www.contentful.com), [PayloadCMS](https://payloadcms.com) and [StrapiCMS](https://strapi.io) and intends to provide a better experience for everyone involved (including editors and developers alike).
+BurzContent takes much of its inspiration from similar tools like [Contentful](https://www.contentful.com), [PayloadCMS](https://payloadcms.com) and [StrapiCMS](https://strapi.io) and intends to provide a better experience for everyone involved (including editors and developers alike).
 Hence, the CMS